ywseo/ywseo.github.io/_portfolio/portfolio-5.md

 <img src="/images/amsa-logo.png" width="600"/>

 **Autonomous Mobility by Shared Autonomy** A software stack that based on driving contexts, automatically and seamlessly switches its autonomy back and forth between two driving modes: autonomous and remote.
+Read the business statement to learn more about this endeavor.

 ------